Molecular gastronomy adds flair to your food at home using modern molecular cooking techniques. It turns traditional cooking on its head.

 Difficulty factor: Easy

-Rapid infusion is molecular gastronomy at its finest – taking a chemistry process and turning it into a food-focused triumph.
-It has an intimidating name but don’t let a name put you off using this very simple technique.
-Rapid infusion method takes ingredients like spices or coffee and infuses them into a liquid.
-As the name suggests, it is a fast process that’s complete in a matter of minutes.
+Rapid infusion takes a process from chemistry and turns it into a food-focused triumph.
+The rapid infusion method takes ingredients like spices or coffee and infuses them into a liquid.
+As the name suggests, it is a fast process that takes minutes.

 Rapid infusion: Method 1 (using iSi whipper)